Samsung F480 Tocco: Features

 The phone operates on the GSM and EDGE standards at 900, 1800, and 1900 MHz bands.
 The F480 supports 3G HSDPA data at 7.2 megabits per second on the 2100 MHz band.
 It offers a WAP 2.0-compliant web browser, and uses MIDP 2.0 as its Java support platform.
 This allows installing the Opera Mini browser, which is more up-to-date and advanced than the native browser.
 The latter is still good for quick access to the mobile Internet.

 The phone features a 5-megapixel camera with LED flash, auto-focus, face recognition, smile mode, 4× digital zoom, and video recording capability.
 It allows users to edit photos and videos, and add effects to photos.
 The device also contains music-recognition software.
 With up-to-date firmware, it can support 16-gigabyte microSD cards.
 Bluetooth support is included.

 The F480 uses a 1,000 mAh lithium-ion battery that provides up to three hours of talk time or 250 hours of standby time.

 Reception

 The F480 Tocco was a considerable success for Samsung.
 Samsung claimed that the F480 Tocco was the best-selling contract mobile phone in the UK in the second quarter of 2008.

-A slightly improved version called SGH-F480i was introduced in February 2009.
+A slightly improved version with a Broadcom chipset and newer UI, the SGH-F480i, was later announced on February 16, 2009 at Mobile World Congress 2009 and was released in August.
 Other devices would also be launched extending the Tocco name: the full-touch budget Samsung S5230 ("Tocco Lite" or "Star") and the sliding touch Samsung S8300 ("Tocco Ultra" or "UltraTOUCH").